h-lima/sabinaHSBM/README.md

 A research paper detailing the functions and methodologies of the ***sabinaHSBM*** package is in preparation.
 Until its publication, please cite the package as follows:

 > XX, X., ...
-(202?). sabinaHSBM: an R package for Hierarchical Stochastic Block Model-based link prediction and binary network reconstruction.
+(202?). sabinaHSBM: An R package for link prediction and network reconstruction using Hierarchical Stochastic Block Models
 > doi -----